-The threads are boiled in a pot to remove the impurities, including glue, in order to create the luster of the raw silk and make the texture better.
-After the threads are boiled and refined, they are washed thoroughly and dried.
+The threads are boiled in a pot to create the luster of raw silk, improving the texture and removing impurities such as glue.
+After the threads are boiled and refined, they are thoroughly washed and dried.
 This process makes the woven textile smooth and shiny.

-The Jiito (foundation threads) are dyed with the dye extracted from a plant, for example, a hematin made from the core of the logwood.
-The threads have to be soaked in the dye for a long time to make the dye permeate evenly and to make the color deeper.
-The threads are washed in water after being dyed.
+The base threads are dyed with plant-derived dyes, such as hematin made from the core of logwood, and have to be soaked in the dye for a long time.
+After the dye has permeated evenly and the color deepened, the threads are washed in water.

-The warp and the weft threads are sorted according to the length and the number of the threads that are required for weaving.
+The warp and the weft threads are sorted according to the length and number of the threads that are required for weaving.
 The length of the weft threads varies depending on the size of the pattern.
-Therefore, they have to be prepared according to the pattern.
-The threads are divided into four different kinds, including the Kasuri threads.
-The thickness and the hardness of the twist also vary depending on the kind of threads.
+The threads are divided into four different types, with varying levels of thickness and firmness.

-- 5. The Itamaki and Itazumi (winding the threads around the wooden board and layering the boards)
+- 5. Winding the threads around the board

-This is a preliminary process for the Itajime Senshoku.
-The warp threads are wound around each Kasuri Ita.
-After the threads have been wound around the Kasuri Ita, they are layered with a wooden board in between.
-The threads have to be wound at an even width and without any gaps or overlapping.
-The weft threads are lined up flatly by sandwiching them between the boards alternately.
+This is a preliminary process for the wooden board dyeing technique.
+The warp threads are wound around each board.
+After the threads have been wound around the board, they are layered with a wooden board in between.
+The threads have to be wound at an even width, without any gaps or overlap.
+The weft threads are lined up flatly by alternately placing them between the boards.
 This process is important since it determines the level of the quality of the woven textile.

-The Kasuri Ita that are layered with the warp and the weft separately are fastened with bolts at 10～15ｔ/㎡.
-The fastened boards are placed in the device for Itajime Senshoku.
-The dye is poured over the Kasuri Ita thoroughly using a ladle to make the dye permeate the threads and to prevent irregular dyeing.
-This is very difficult work and it requires experience because the size of the Kasuri patterns may become incorrect or the threads may be dyed too deeply if the fastening of the boards has not been done correctly.
+The kasuri boards that are layered with the warp and the weft separately are fastened with bolts at 10～15ｔ/㎡.
+The fastened boards are placed in the device for wooden board dyeing technique.
+Dye is thoroughly poured over the boards, using a ladle to make the dye permeate the threads and prevent irregular dyeing.
+This is difficult work that requires lots of experience because there is no room for error for the size of the kasuri patterns or the color of the threads, if the boards have not been fastened correctly.

-The threads are dyed in one color using the Itajime Senshoku.
-So, the colors have to be layered if the design requires multiple colors.
-Firstly, the dyed Kasuri threads are pulled into a bundle, divided into the design parts and tied to prevent the Kasuri patterns appearing in the wrong places.
-Then, using bamboo or wooden spatulas, which have cotton threads wound around them, the dye liquid is rubbed into the threads.
-The threads are sandwiched between the two spatulas.
-After that, the threads are steamed in the Mushibako (a steam box) to settle the colors.
+The threads are dyed in one color using the wooden board dyeing technique.
+If the design requires multiple colors, the colors have to be layered.
+Firstly, the dyed kasuri threads are pulled into a bundle, divided into design parts, and tied to prevent the kasuri patterns appearing in the wrong places.
+Then, using bamboo or wooden spatulas which have cotton threads wound around them, dye liquid is rubbed into the threads.
+The threads are wedged between the two spatulas.
+Afterwards, the threads are steamed in a steam box to settle the colors.

-The dyed Kasuri Ito are arranged to make the patterns.
-The warp threads are put through the Osa (a reed) one by one with the Jiito while being adjusted along the patterns of the Kasuri Ito after processes such as Hiroidashi, Kashira Zukuri, Kashira Wake and Mazaki.
+The dyed kasuri threads are arranged into patterns.
+The warp threads are put through the reed of the loom with the base threads, while being adjusted along the patterns of the kasuri.
 This process requires great care so that the threads do not come out of position.
 The patterns lined sideways also have to be positioned precisely.

 - 9. Weaving

-The warp and the weft are woven correctly to produce Murayama Oshima Tsumugi with the fine Kasuri patterns.
-It takes a week to 10 days to weave a textile for a set of kimono by an experienced craftsman.
-Lastly, the woven textile is inspected to assure its quality.
+The warp and the weft threads are woven to produce fine kasuri patterns.
+It takes seven to ten days to weave a textile for a set of kimono by an experienced craftsman.
+Finally, the woven textile is inspected to assure its quality.

 Where to Buy & More Information